mpastecki/vagrant-docker-redis/README.md

 # How to run it?

 You must have vagrant and virtualbox installed.

+If you are Windows user, before running following commands, make sure that both Virtualbox and CMD console are running as Administrator.

 Then clone the repo, enter the directory with cloned files and run

 ```sh
 vagrant up